-The Unfunded Actuarial Accrued Liability based on the Actuarial Value of Assets increased from \$1,532.11 million to \$1,546.47 million during the year, resulting in a slight decrease in the funded ratio from 44.50 percent to 44.49 percent.
-The increase in the Unfunded Actuarial Accrued Liability is mainly due to losses on investment return on the actuarial value of assets and contributions less than normal cost plus interest.
+The Unfunded Actuarial Accrued Liability based on the Actuarial Value of Assets increased from \$1,546.47 million to \$1,756.60 million during the year, resulting in a decrease in the funded ratio from 44.49 percent to 42.07 percent.
+The increase in the Unfunded Actuarial Accrued Liability is mainly due to the decrease in the assumed discount rate from 7.25 percent to 6.75 percent, salary increases that were larger than expected, and contributions less than normal cost plus interest.
 A more thorough examination of this and other factors can be found in the Reconciliation of Unfunded Actuarial Accrued Liability (gain/loss analysis) in Table 2 and the Reconciliation of Funded Ratio in Table 2A.

-Based on the Market Value of Assets, the Unfunded Actuarial Accrued Liability increased from \$1,426.65 million to \$1,658.97 million, and the funded ratio decreased from 48.3 percent to 40.5 percent.
+Based on the Market Value of Assets, the Unfunded Actuarial Accrued Liability increased from \$1,658.97 million to \$1,848.29 million, and the funded ratio decreased from 40.5 percent to 39.1 percent.

-According to the 50-year projections provided in Table 4 of this report, the funded ratio is projected to decrease from 44.5 percent in 2022 to 40.8 percent in 2026, increase slightly to 41.0 percent in 2029, decrease slightly to 40.8 percent in 2035, and then increase gradually to 90.0 percent in 2058.
-However, the funded ratio does not reach 50 percent until 2048.
-For payment years after 2023, the level percent of payroll amortization of the unfunded liability is equal to 47.966 percent.
+According to the 50-year projections provided in Table 4 of this report, the funded ratio is projected to decrease from 42.1 percent in 2023 to 39.5 percent in 2026 and then increase gradually to 90.0 percent in 2058.
+However, the funded ratio does not reach 50 percent until 2046.
+Table 4 shows most of the increase in the funded ratio occurs after 2046, which indicates the funding policy is deferring the contributions into the future, or "back-loading."
+In addition to placing greater burden on future taxpayers, back-loading could result in underfunding of the Fund, since a majority of the investment income earned until the mid-2040s is scheduled to pay benefits.
+This results in relatively little annual progress in the funded ratio and a heavy reliance on the investments to perform as assumed.
+For payment years after 2023, the level percent of payroll amortization of the unfunded liability is equal to 44.160 percent.